-On January 9, 1961 two black students, Hamilton Holmes and Charlayne Hunter, entered the University of Georgia campus to register for classes.
+On January 9, 1961 two Black students, Hamilton Holmes and Charlayne Hunter, entered the University of Georgia campus to register for classes.
 Their registration was the end of a long court battle to integrate the university that began a decade earlier when another student, Horace Ward, tried to gain admission into the law school.
-Holmes and Hunter were represented by an NAACP law team as was Ward who earned his law degree from a different university.
+Holmes and Hunter were represented by an NAACP law team, as was Ward, who earned his law degree from a different university.

-After the students returned, they met another Turner High School alumnus, Mary Frances Early, transferring to the University of Georgia from University of Michigan to offer moral support and earn her master’s degree.
+After the students returned, they met another Turner High School alumnus, Mary Frances Early, transferring to the University of Georgia from the University of Michigan to offer moral support and earn her master’s degree.

 The desegregation of the University of Georgia, although initially meeting with extreme racist backlash, was nonetheless a major step toward desegregating colleges and universities in the deep South.
 The decision to readmit the students and keep the school open was a direct and successful challenge to Georgia legislation that terminated funding for state-run, integrated universities.
 The school administration continued to run for a short period without the ability to pay its administrators, faculty, and staff until the Georgia legislature repealed this statute.